Page 9 of 16

 3. Use truncation to include multiple forms of a word (capital punishment OR death penalty) AND discriminat*

-4. When you find an article that is relevant, look at the subject headings to see if there is another term used in the database to describe your topic.
+4. When you find a relevant article, look at the electronic record to see if the terms used in the database to describe your topic.

-6. Remember that in most databases you are only searching citations and abstracts, not the full text of the article.
+5. Remember that in some databases you are only searching citations and abstracts, not the full text of the article.

-8. The results you get back for your search are citations to particular articles.
+7. The results you retrieve for your search are citations (author, title, publication information) to particular articles.
 Click on the citation for the full record, which will include the full citation, subject headings, and usually the abstract.

 WANT MORE on developing a keyword search?